 Field-hunting tip

-Look in basaltic vugs and cavities country — that is the host setting where epistilbite typically forms.
+Look in basaltic vugs and cavities country, the host setting where epistilbite typically forms.
 If you start seeing heulandite, stilbite, apophyllite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, often forming v-shaped or heart-shaped twins habit, so train your eye for that shape before scanning the outcrop.